WICG/navigation-api/README.md

 ### Integration with navigation

-To understand when navigation interception and queuing interacts with the existing navigation spec, see [the navigation types appendix](#appendix-types-of-navigations).
-In cases where interception is allowed and takes place, it is essentially equivalent to preventing the normal navigation and instead performing the [URL and history update steps](https://html.spec.whatwg.org/#url-and-history-update-steps).
+To understand when navigation interception interacts with the existing navigation spec, see [the navigation types appendix](#appendix-types-of-navigations).
+In cases where interception is allowed and takes place, it is essentially equivalent to preventing the normal navigation and instead synchronously performing the [URL and history update steps](https://html.spec.whatwg.org/#url-and-history-update-steps).
 See more detail in the [dedicated document](./interception-details.md).

 The way in which navigation interacts with session history entries generally is not meant to change; the correspondence of a session history entry to an `AppHistoryEntry` does not introduce anything novel there.